gramaziokohler/coding_architecture_fs25/README.md

 > **and exploring the programmability of our world**<br>
 > through powerful methods of digital, computational, and algorithmic design.

+In the spring semester, we dive into digital timber using the `compas_timber` library to design reciprocal frame structures and materialize them.

 ## Getting started

 See [here](/getting-started/README.md) for details about software requirements and installation of the tools.